Code-Institute-Submissions/ms1-the_rolls/README.md

 The content on the site is my own and written by me.
 However, it should be noted that [vintageweddingscars.ie](http://www.vintageweddingcars.ie/) was used for overall inspiration on what should be included.

 ## Media
-Pexels.com .
+[Pexels.com](https://www.pexels.com) .
 Used for the three royalty free stock photos in testimonials section.

 All other images are owned by me.
 Photgrapher: [David McClelland](https://davidmcclelland-photography.com/)

+## Animations

+[Animate.css](https://animate.style/) This external css file was used for the slide in and fade in animations used for the Henry Royce quote.

+[Hover.css](https://ianlunn.github.io/Hover/) This external css file was used for the underlne from left animation used on the navigation links.

 ## Code
 [How to Online](https://www.howtoonlinetips.com/hide-google-map-top-bar-embedded-header/).
 Used inspiration from the code on this site to hide the header on the embedded google map.

 [Sympli.io](https://sympli.io/blog/heres-everything-you-need-to-know-about-favicons-in-2020/) Used the code on this blog to implement the favicon images on different devices.

-[Bootstrap V.5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Code from the documentation on Bootstrap 5 was used to implement the responsiveness, navbar, carousel throughout the site.
+[Bootstrap V.5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) Template code from the documentation on Bootstrap 5 was used to implement the responsiveness, navbar, carousel throughout the site.
 The code was heavily modified to suit this site.

 [Stack Overflow](https://stackoverflow.com/questions/5214127/css-technique-for-a-horizontal-line-with-words-in-the-middle).
 Code from this post was used to place the horizontal lines beside the headings.